sudoer/doorman/readme.md

 So we came up with a second version of the project that combines the two pieces together on a Raspberry Pi... a much more self-contained solution.
-The only things it needs are power and wifi.
+The only external things it needs are power and wifi.

 This project contains:
  - the Python script that monitors the door and sends alerts